hernanimedeiros/ubuntu-desktop-apps/README.md

 After copy the files to your home folder:

--Install the app, making it executable.
+- Install the app, making it executable.
 You can do this easly in command line:

 ```
 sudo install app_name /usr/local/bin
 ```

--Copy appname.desktop to ~/.local/share/applications/
+- Copy appname.desktop to ~/.local/share/applications/
 You can do this also from the command line:

 ```